Currently, there is no call for applications for an REU-Raptor Research program in Summer 2022. No applications are

 - Not be graduating with your undergraduate degree until at least the end of the Fall term following the REU program for which you are applying;

 - Be available for full-time program participation and research during the 10-week summer program; and

 To apply, students must complete Step 1 and Step 2 below:

-1. Complete the online application by the February priority deadline in the above timeline.
+1. Complete the online application by the priority deadline.

 The application requests this information (assemble prior to starting the form):

 - Academic Information: Includes colleges/universities attended, major, year in school, expected graduation date, GPA (overall and science/math), titles and grades for up to 10 science/math courses, and plans for graduate/medical/professional school with field of interest.

 - An electronic copy of college transcripts (unofficial copies are acceptable) that includes the most recent fall semester grades (if available at the time of application) and spring semester classes in which you are currently registered.
 PDF format is preferred, and only one document may be uploaded (combined transcripts or most recent transcript that includes transfer credits).